-3.19 The Regional Spatial Strategy is now going through a phased revision process.
+3.37 The Regional Spatial Strategy is now going through a phased revision process.
 Phase 1 relates to the Black Country and the Draft Revision proposing changes to some policies was submitted to the Secretary of State in May 2006.
+An Examination in Public (EIP) was held in January 2007 and the panel report was published in March 2007.
 Among other things this identifies that improving the quality of the environment is of central importance to the achievement of urban renaissance in the Black Country.
-A key component in this process will be to give physical expression to the concept of the 'Black Country as Urban Park'.
+A key component in this process will be to give physical expression to the concept of the 'Black Country as Urban

+Park'.
 The Black Country local authorities will work on a Landscape Action Plan to progress this.